sub1inear/Hedgehog/README.md

 ```

 The `for` loop can also be declared similarly to C++.
-This is intended for **more complex loops**, like iterating with a step or incrementing multiple variables.
+This is intended for **more complex loops**, like iterating with a step, iterating between two variables, or incrementing multiple variables.
 ```python
 for i = x; i < y; i++ {
     print(i)